TheTechRobo/keyra-bot/README.md

 Automatic Reply's
 -----------------
 This feature is very simple and doesn't require to call the bot at all, if somebody says a word that is listed on his database, which you can add/modify entries manually editing the file (requires restart) or interactively from the bot channel, the bot will answer what you need to know about.

+The database is stored in a plain-text yaml file, which is saved among restarts and ages

 Example: